Knowledge Level: Intermediate

 What the zones mean

 Above is an example of the training zones produced by the British Cycling online zone calculator.
 The rider averaged 250 Watts during their Functional Threshold Test, resulting in a FTP of 238 Watts and the zones have been calculated based on this figure.
 The bottom figure in the table is the rider’s power to weight ratio at threshold and is calculated by dividing their FTP score by their weight in kilograms.
 This figure is probably one of the single best indicators of cycling performance, especially on climbs, and is what you should see rising if you’re following a well designed structured training plan.
 Both gains in power and reductions in weight will cause this number to rise but it’s always a balancing act and too drastic weight loss can cause significant drops in your power output.
-Great Britain Cycling Team and Team Sky nutritionist has given some excellent advice on safe weight loss for cyclists.
+The Great Britain Cycling Team nutritionists have given some excellent advice on safe weight loss for cyclists.

 Most of the Training Zones are comparable to their heart rate equivalents and, if you’re monitoring both metrics, you should find they correlate closely.
 For descriptions of the zones, what they feel like and typical sessions involving them, look at the Heart Rate Understanding Intensity Article.